-NPL have used a Sunset Instrument's organic and elemental carbon analyser on fresh un-sampled Whatman QMA filters and have found that they range between 0.7 and 2.9 μ g m-3 concentration equivalent, and that this can be reduced to around 25 % of the original value by heat treating at 500 °C [18].
+NPL have used a Sunset Instrument's organic and elemental carbon analyser on fresh un-sampled Whatman QMA filters and have found that they range between 0.7 and 2.9 μ g m-3 concentration equivalent, and that this can be reduced to around 25 % of the original value by heat treating at 500

+\mathfrak{C} [18].
 This would suggest that although the filters are initially heat treated, they are relatively saturated with VOCs and SVOCs once they reach the point of sale.

-NPL have additionally analysed travel blank filters from Auchencorth Moss, these have an average concentration equivalent of 2 μ g m-3 (Standard deviation = 1.2 μ g m-3; n = 33), which is comparable to that of fresh un-sampled filters [18].
+In general, Auchencorth Moss is seen to have the most frequent occurrence of the monthly maximum travel blank concentration equivalent filter, though is known to have low ambient VOC concentrations through measurements of anthropogenic VOCs and the biogenic compound isoprene.
+NPL have analysed travel blank filters from Auchencorth Moss, these have an average concentration equivalent of 2 μ g m-3 (Standard deviation = 1.2 μ g m-3; n = 33; range 1 μ g m-3 to 5.7 μ g m-3), the average of which is comparable to that of fresh un-sampled filters [18].
 This would suggest that there is no significant contribution of gas phase VOCs and SVOCs to the mass of particles measured using Whatman QMA quartz filters.
 Further, as the travel blank filters from Auchencorth Moss were from a period where there was a significant blank concentration equivalent issue, this indicates that there is no contamination of filters with VOCs or SVOCs through the weighing protocols employed at Bureau Veritas Laboratories.